dazinator/DataFlow/docs/guides/contributors/coding_standards.md

     private void AddDefaultServices()
     {
         Services.AddLogging(builder => builder.AddXUnit(Output));
-        Services.AddDataFlows();
+        // add services / dependencies that will be applicable for all test methods in this test class Services.AddDataFlows();
         Services.AddDataFlowMetrics();
     }

     public IServiceCollection Services { get; }
     public ITestOutputHelper Output => _testOutputHelper;

+    // in test methods, consider whether to use test substitution library NSubstitute to replace specific depenencies.
+    // Additionally for integration testing, can use Services.AddXyz then .BuildServiceProvider and use to resolve test subject with services injected.
 }
 ```